w3c/wai-statements/generator.md

 ---
 # Translation instructions are after the "#" character in this first section.
 (They are comments that do not show up in the web page.)
-title: Generate an Accessibility Statement DEV # Do not translate "title:".
+title: Generate an Accessibility Statement # Do not translate "title:".
 Do translate the text after "title:".
 lang: en   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
 last_updated: 2020-01-25   # Put the date of this translation YYYY-MM-DD (with month in the middle)
 # translators: #Add one -name: line for every translator